moettinger/gulp-foundation5-template/README.md

 # Gulp & Foundation 5 Template - Tuned

 This template combines Gulp.js and the Zurb Foundation responsive framework.
-I have also added some optimization tasks to keep it lean:
+I have also added some extras:

 * Image smushing
 * JS & CSS concatenation and minification
+* Live Reload

 For information related to Gulp.js or Foundation, visit these sources: